European virus tracing apps highlight battle for privacy

 COUNTRY BY COUNTRY

-European countries have started embracing the decentralized approach, including Austria, Estonia and Switzerland, and Ireland.
+European countries have started embracing the decentralized approach, including Austria, Estonia, Switzerland, and Ireland.
 Germany and Italy are also adopting it, changing tack after initially planning to use the centralized model.

 But there are notable exceptions, raising the risk different apps won’t be able to talk to each other when users cross Europe’s borders.

 EU member France wants its own centralized system but is in a standoff with Apple over a technical hurdle that prevents its system from being used with iOS.
-The government’s digital minister wants to roll it out by May 11 but a legislative debate on the app was delayed after scientists and researchers warned of surveillance risks.
+The government’s digital minister wants it ready for testing in “real conditions” by May 11 but a legislative debate on the app was delayed after scientists and researchers warned of surveillance risks.

 Some non EU-members are going their own way.
 Norway rolled out one of the earliest – and most invasive – apps, Smittestopp, which uses both GPS and Bluetooth to collect data and uploads it to central servers every hour.